BarbaraSalgado/workshop-switch/README.md

 ```npm install```

 ### Test your installation
 After your installation is ready, run the `check` task to validate your setup.

 ```npm run check```

-This should return 'OK!' and you're all set!
+This should show 'SETUP OK!' on your console - and you're all set!

 We won't have time on the workshop to debug setups, so please make sure your setup works :)